rafaelmagalhaesguedes/MonitorSystem/README.md

 - **org.example.controller:** Contains classes responsible for the system's control logic.
 - **org.example.model:** Contains classes representing the system's data model.
 - **org.example.view:** Contains classes responsible for the user interface.

+## Technologies used

+1. Java: As the main programming language, Java offers portability and wide adoption, making it a popular choice for desktop applications.

+2. Swing: This GUI library for Java provides a variety of graphical components for creating intuitive and interactive user interfaces.

+3. Model-View-Controller (MVC): The MVC architectural pattern is used to separate the components of the application into three main parts: Model, View, and Controller.
+This helps organize the code, improving the maintenance and extensibility of the application.

+4. JFreeChart: This Java library allows for programmatically creating charts.
+In the system monitoring application, JFreeChart is used to display bar charts representing CPU and memory usage.

+5. oshi: A Java library for accessing operating system information, such as memory usage, CPU load, and details of running processes. oshi provides valuable data for monitoring real-time system performance.

 ## System Requirements